-If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.
+As a business owner, the last thing you want to do is to learn the hard way that you have broken the law.

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you plan to promote anything on your website for material gain, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the BBB, or Better Business Bureau.
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+New laws introduced in 2014 regulating how businesses promote advertising on their websites state that if you plan to promote anything on your site for profit, then you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the (US based) Better Business Bureau (BBB).
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-- Any type of advertising, like Google AdSense
+- Any form of advertising, including inline advertising, Google Adsense, etc.

 - Retarget Marketing